Metal Processing

 Due to the hazards and dangerous environment of metal processing industry, the industrial material handling cranes needed should withstand the harsh conditions with high temperature, open flame, high dusty, corrosive gas and strong vibrations, etc.. to guarantee the safety and productivity.

-• Scrapyard - Steel scrap handling begins at the scrapyard, where a scrap handling crane is adopted to transport the metal scraps to the smelting area.
-Usually, the Electric Overhead Travelling Bridge Cranes or Gantry cranes with a grab bucket or magnet are used to handle the tonnes of metal scraps in different shapes and sizes.
+Steel scrap handling begins at the scrapyard, where scrap handling cranes transport metal scraps to the smelting area.
+Electric Overhead Travelling Bridge Cranes or Gantry cranes are typically used, equipped with grab buckets or magnets to handle tonnes of metal scraps in various shapes and sizes.

 Types of industry cranes for metal processing industry